shah-hoque/password-generator/README.md

 How to take the generated password:
 - The user can either manually highlight and copy the result
-- The user can click on the icon on the bottom right that will automatically copy the result to their clipboard
+- The user can click on the icon on the bottom right corner that will automatically copy the result to their clipboard

 ## Application deployed